gowizzard/goten-cli/README.md

 ## Install

 In order to use this tool, you must first install it.
+Before you start with this installation, check with `go version` if Go is already installed on your system.
+If you do not get a version number back, then you must first [install Go](https://go.dev/doc/install).
 This is done as follows:

 1) You download this repository.
 2) Now, using the terminal, change to the directory where you downloaded the repository.
 Here is an example: `cd goten-cli/`.